A sandalwood tree sways at the shore, a protective charm for the whales of Hawaii…

 Maui Whale Festival’s Dedication to Protecting Whales

 The film follows Kaufman as he begins working with FLOW (For the Love of Whales), decades ago, following around a life-size inflatable whale to protests.
-We learned that in the 70’s, despite several kinds of whales being placed on the endangered species list, their numbers declined as they were over-hunted around the world.
+We learn that in the 70’s, despite several kinds of whales being placed on the endangered species list, their numbers declined as they were over-hunted around the world.
 A Voice for Whales helps us see the fight to protect whales against these mighty odds through Greg Kaufman’s eyes.
-We learned that protests weren’t and aren’t enough.
+We learn that protests weren’t and aren’t enough.
 Instead, the Pacific Whale Foundation uses research, educational programs, adventure tours, volunteer participation and film festivals to expand our knowledge of whales, while also developing in the public a greater appreciation and respect for them and their place in the web of life.

 This writer saw the steps that Greg Kaufman took to develop this interesting, historical and viable organization.
 He chose non-invasive research at a time when that meant climbing atop high mountains to survey whales and record observations with a pencil and notebook, and dangerously following whales in small boats taking pictures and recording whale communication.
 Nowadays, GPS data and modern technology have replaced a lot of the equipment that Greg and his teams used.
 Still, listening to whales and making keen observations, whether it’s with high tech equipment or spiral notebooks and compasses, are key to effective research.